ortlergruppe duesseldorfer huette

 Stelvio

-The landscape is a revelation for every mountain lover and has therefore been a popular destination for alpinists for centuries.
-In recent years, more and more pleasure hikers and mountain bikers have populated the trails and paths between these legendary mountains.
-In between, Reinhold Messner's yaks graze and there are places like the pilgrimage site of the Sacred Three Fountains.
-In winter, you can witness the "Pflugziehen" (Plough Pulling) in Stelvio, one of the ancient carnival customs, while the ski slopes open in the mountains.
-The ski area on the Stelvio Glacier is the largest summer ski area in the Alps, and the slopes of Solda and Trafoi became famous long ago thanks to skiing legend Gustav Thöni, who learned to ski here.
-These three ski areas in the municipality of Stelvio form the heart of the Ortler Skiarena.
+In winter, the "Pfluagziachn" or Plough Pulling in Stelvio can be witnessed in the valley, one of the ancient Carnival customs, while the ski slopes open in the mountains.
+The ski area on the Stelvio Glacier is currently still the largest summer ski area in the Alps.
+The slopes of Solda and Trafoi, on the other hand, became famous thanks to the skiing legend Gustav Thöni, who learned to ski here.
+These three ski areas in the municipality of Stelvio are part of the Ortler Skiarena network.

 Suggest an edit/correction